 There is no hierarchy of bullying – all forms should be taken equally seriously and dealt with appropriately.

-Homophobic language is terms of abuse used towards lesbian, gay and bisexual people or those thought to be LGB.
-It is also used to refer to something or someone as inferior.
-This may also be used to taunt young people who are different in some way or have gay friends, family members or their parents/carers are gay.
+Racist, homophobic, biphobic, transphobic and disabilist language includes terms of abuse used towards people because of their race/ethnicity/nationality; because they are lesbian, gay, bisexual, or trans, or are perceived to be, or have a parent/carer, sibling, or friend who is; because they have a learning or physical disability.
+Such language is generally used to refer to something or someone as inferior.
+This may also be used to taunt young people who are perceived to be different in some way or their friends, family members or their parents/carers are perceived to be different.

 Where does bullying take place?